-Type of Existing Protection Description Area Covered Effectiveness 2005 Needed Changes 2011 Potential Changes pollution and increased drainage off-site, and existing vegetation that will be left undisturbed and proposed planting areas.
+Type of Existing Protection Description Area Covered Effectiveness Proposed Changes Status existing built and natural features on the site, a surface drainage strategy that prevents pollution and increased drainage off-site, and existing vegetation that will be left undisturbed and proposed planting areas. runoff.
 Section 5700 Open Space Development At a minimum, at least 35% of the total parcel shall be set aside as common open space.
 The minimum required common open space shall not include wetlands, floodplains, and slopes greater than 25%.
 Entire Town Somewhat effective for ensuring that some permitted projects provide for increase flooding prevention capacity.
 None.
 None identified.
 Other Protections Town of Orange Open Space and Recreation Plan Inventories natural features and promotes natural resource preservation in the town, including areas in the floodplain; such as wetlands, aquifer recharge areas, farms and open space, rivers, streams and brooks.
 Entire Town Effective in identifying sensitive resource areas, including floodplains.
 Encourages open space and farmland preservation to provide flood storage capacity.
 Continue to implement the Five-Year Action Plan strategies, particularly those dealing with protection of forests, farmland and floodplain forests.
-Update the Open Space and Recreation Plan by 2014, when it will expire, and include applicable natural hazard mitigation measures from the Local Multi-Hazard Mitigation Plan in the action plan.
-Participation in the National Flood Insurance Program (NFIP) As of 2010, five property owners in Orange have flood insurance policies.
+Recommended in 2005 plan.
+The Orange Open Space and Recreation Plan will expire in 2014.
+When updating the plan, applicable natural hazard mitigation measures from the Local Multi-Hazard Mitigation Plan should be included in the action plan.
+Participation in the National Flood Insurance Program (NFIP) As of June 2013, 12 property owners in Orange have flood insurance policies.
 Areas identified by the FEMA maps.
 Somewhat effective, provided that the town remains enrolled in the NFIP.
 Orange should evaluate whether to become part of FEMA's Community Rating System.
-Still relevant.
+Recommended in 2005 plan, still relevant.